How-to make a great t-shirt (Part 1)

 PNG files can only accommodate RGB colours, however our printers print your tees in CMYK.
 The best way to get the most out of your design is to create the image in CMYK and convert it to RGB just before you save your document.
 Depending on what graphics software you are using, this should be easy to change.
 Photoshop you will find these settings under image > mode.
 In Gimp you will use File > Export To.
 If you would like some more technical information about PNG files there’s a good guide here.

-How to use the t-shirt template / How to make a transparent background
+How to make a transparent background

-Placing an existing image or an image from another software program
+Placing an existing image or an image from another software program?

 You can often copy and paste images between programs.
 This will depend on whether the two different software programs are compatible.
 If you are unable to paste your image this way, you may need to save it and import it into the existing template.
 It is usually much easier to work this way than to take an existing image and try and apply the properties of the template to the document.